tarwn/lessthandot-hugo/blogs/content/posts/2010-11-09-a-first-look-at-sequences-in-sql-server.md

 GO
 ```

-Let&#8217;s take a look at another example, this sequence will generate values 1 and 2 and will restart once you reach the max, this is accomplished by using cycle
+Let's take a look at another example, this sequence will generate values 1 and 2 and will restart once you reach the max, this is accomplished by using cycle

 sql
 CREATE SEQUENCE MySequence